ak476519/Plot.ly_auto-calibration_map/README.md

 A temporary test ground before integrating into [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED).

-Since Plot.ly only accepts url or data uri strings, images used for this demo are converted to data uri stored in a .txt file under the same name as the image.
+Since Plot.ly only accepts url or data uri strings as image source, images used for this demo are converted to data uri stored in a .txt file under the same name as the image.

 Example: Open BeloitMap.txt to load up the map stored as BeloitMap.png.